 The overall vibe heading into “Stranger Things 4” Volume 2 is that death is on the horizon.
 The explosive trailer for the two-part finale was full of menacing threats (the villain Vecna promises the characters will lose everything), and breakout actor Joseph Quinn described the ending as absolute “carnage.”
-For those unaware, carnage refers to the slaughtering of a large group of people.
 Just in case fans don’t think death is coming, “Stranger Things” co-creator Ross Duffer said point blank that viewers should be “concerned” for characters heading into Volume 2.

 “I don’t really want to say, but I would be concerned about the characters going into Volume 2, for sure,” Duffer told Variety.
 “I hope that that is sort of the sense, because it is a darker season and the kids are no longer kids.
 And there’s sort of an ominous feeling that things might not go well.
 Now, whether they do or not, you’ll have to watch.”

 All of this begs the question: Which main characters are going to die in “Stranger Things 4” Volume 2?
 The show has never delivered an outright bloodbath, so it might be a stretch to think a handful of characters will all die at once.
 The show’s ensemble has grown so large that it’s unwieldy (fans have already complained that Season 4 sidelined characters like Charlie Heaton’s Jonathan), and even Millie Bobbie Brown quipped after the premiere that the cast had gotten “way too big,” adding, “Last night we couldn’t even take one group picture because there were like 50 of us.
 I was like, you need to start killing people off.”